Portrait of the Month

 About the workshop

-This portrait was made at Wilton High School in Connecticut.
+This portrait was made at St. Wenceslaus School in partnership with IHENE in Omaha, Nebraska.